sumed-h/SpotifySongRecAudFeatures/README.md

 # Methods
 This project is only uses content-based filtering to create a recommendation system.
-Audio feature similarity is created using K-Nearest Neighbors(KNN) including Brute force, Clustering and KD Tree, and Cosine-Similarity.
+Audio feature similarity is created using K-Nearest Neighbors(KNN) including Brute force, Clustering and Ball Tree, and Cosine-Similarity.
 Exploratory Data Analaysis was based on the sampled, final cleaned dataset.
 Similarity

 # Results